 Aged 83, Professor and interior architect Eero Aarnio has had an exceptionally long career and is one of the internationally most widely known names in the history of modern design in Finland.
 Like no other material before in the 60s, plastic changed the furniture design enormously.
 Eero Aarnio was one of the first Finnish designers that worked with synthetic materials, such as fiberglass, plexiglass, and plastics.
 His Ball Chair, a seat ball made of fiberglass with a round opening and a cushioned interior, was that he created in 1963.
 The hanging transparent version “Bubble Chair” cames to the world afterward.
 Aarnio Eero won the American Industrial Design Award in 1968 for his Pastilli Chair.

-Aarnio’s work is displayed in the collections of the world’s leading museums and continues to appear in numerous international films, music videos and fashion catalogues , his creations can be seen in museums, like, for example, in the Museum of Modern Art (MoMa) in New York, in the Victoria & Albert Museum in London and in the Centre Pompidou in Paris.
+Aarnio’s work is displayed in the collections of the world’s leading museums and continues to appear in numerous international films, music videos, and fashion catalogs, his creations can be seen in museums, like, for example, in the Museum of Modern Art (MoMa) in New York, in the Victoria & Albert Museum in London and in the Centre Pompidou in Paris.

 In April 2016 Eero Aarnio exhibition was open at Design Museum Helsinki.
 It presents Aarnio’s dynamic personality and the colorful stages of his life with photographs, personalia, early experiments in design and films.